 The Innovation Village is a one of the most exciting UK investment opportunities for health and innovation.
 It will be born out of five hectares of land and existing buildings, unlocked by the building of two new hospitals to develop a world-class hub for research, innovation and technology in health and life sciences.

-The Grade II* listed Old Medical School will be the first building to become available for redevelopment in the first quarter of 2024 when it is vacated upon the completion of the Trust’s new Pathology Laboratory at St James’ University Hospital.
+The Grade II* listed Old Medical School will be the first building to become available for redevelopment in 2024 when it is vacated upon the completion of the Trust’s new Pathology Laboratory at St James’ University Hospital.

 Hospitals of the Future

 Leeds Teaching Hospitals is building two new hospitals - a new adults’ hospital and a new home for Leeds Children’s Hospital as well as the UK’s largest single site maternity centre - in one building at Leeds General Infirmary (LGI).
 As one of the largest providers of specialist hospital services in the country, the new hospitals will go beyond the delivery of excellent patient care for the people of Leeds and will improve the lives of those both regionally and nationally.

 The Trust has appointed architects Perkins & Will and the new hospitals design is currently going through a period of engagement with patients, staff and stakeholders.
 Work has almost finished to clear the site at LGI where the two new hospitals will be built.